vikingeducation/prep_basics/test-yourself-answers.md

 #### C

 An older, light weight programming language that direcly inspired the development of many other languages.
 It's one of the lowest forms of programming language, one step removed from machine language.
+C is a static, strongly typed language making it ideal for things that should never change (such as an OS or an interpreted language).

 #### Ruby